knative/docs/docs/eventing/getting-started.md

     kubectl apply --filename https://github.com/knative/eventing/releases/download/{{< version >}}/release.yaml
     ```

-   Installing the CRDs first can prevent race conditions and failures during the install.
+   Installing the CRDs first can prevent race conditions, which may cause failures during the install.
+   Race conditions exist during install because a CRD must be defined before an instance of that
+   resource can be created.
+Defining all CRDs before continuing with the rest of the installation
+   prevents this problem.

 1. Confirm that Knative Eventing is correctly installed by running the following command: